hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

   no: dont show fft plot [the default]

-  yes: picks a hardcoded sampling rate, this is supported for only few timebases and may be wrong wrt the actual sampling rate used with different firmware versions.
+  yes: infer the sampling rate from timebase and number of samples in it.

-  samplingrate: the sampling rate to assume wrt fft related logic
+  samplingrate: allow user to override sampling rate assumed, which is currently used by the fft related logic

 --overlaytimedivs <time[:StringOfCharMarkers]>